Dreaming381/Latios-Framework/Documentation~/Core/Custom Command Buffers and SyncPointPlaybackSystem.md

 ### InstantiateCommandBuffer

-`InstantiateCommandBuffer` can instantiate an entity, add or set up to five components on it, and add an additional five components.
+`InstantiateCommandBuffer` can instantiate an entity, add or set up to five components on it, and add an additional fifteen components.
 The group of components added or set is identical for all commands in the command buffer.

 The generic arguments represent the components you wish to initialize.
 If a component does not exist on the entity, it will be added.
-Otherwise, the prefab’s default value for that component will be overridden.
+Otherwise, the prefab’s default value for that component will be overwritten.
 A non-generic variant also exists when no initialization is required.

 You can add additional components using the `AddComponentTag()` method.
 You may also use `SetComponentTags()` to add multiple tags at once.
-This approach allows you to legally bypass the five-tag limit (in other words, it works) but may not be used in conjunction with `AddComponentTag()`.
 If the prefab already has one of these components, the already existing component will be left untouched.

 *Important: The tag components are container-wide and are applied to all root entities instantiated.*